ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    [tool.pytest.ini_options]
    addopts = "--doctest-modules"

-Interrogate
+interrogate
 -----------

-`Interrogate`_ is a tool for checking docstring coverage.
+`interrogate`_ is a tool for checking docstring coverage.
 Similar to source code coverage tools, this tool tests how many functions, classes, and modules in a Python library hold a docstring.